JamesBollinger/MultiGen-Game/README.md

 5 = Sand
 6 = Moutains

-##Future plans for the mid-level/tactical end
+##Future plans for the mid-level/tactical end (these are still in development)
-*   Develop an AI for the tactical map
+*   Ensuring that units do not spawn on Ocean tiles (ok, a main mechanism has been added to do this; but I might improve it later)
-*   Display a menu for the user to choose certain actions to perform on a particular unit
+*   Develop an AI for the tactical map (again, a basic one exists, but improvements are in progress)
-*   Ensuring that units do not spawn on Ocean tiles
+*   Display a menu for the user to choose certain actions to perform on a particular unit (add a new image overlay.
+But make sure it's placed in a reasonable location, on screen [not partly off-screen] regardless of the unit location.)
 *     Allowing the client/user to click a terrain square to get more info about that square/tile (TBD)